Our Ridiculously Thorough Guide to…

 Perhaps the biggest advantage of leather climbing shoes is their superior ability to conform to the shape of your foot.
 The break in period for leather climbing shoes is significantly quicker, and the custom, glove-like fit is second to none.

 What Can I Do To Reduce My Environmental Impact?

-Vegan climbing shoes are a great start for reducing the environmental impact of your climbing gear but if you really want to become more environmentally conscious, then simply make your gear last longer.
+As with anything, the most obvious answer to this question is to reduce your consumption and waste.
+Vegan climbing shoes are a great start for reducing the environmental impact of your climbing gear, but if you really want to become more environmentally conscious, then simply make your gear last longer.

 Make sure you store your shoes properly and keep the rubber sticky to prolong their life.
 Practicing better footwork will help extend the lifespan of your shoes too.
 If the rubber starts to wear badly, consider a resole before moving on to the next pair.

 When the time does come to retire your shoes, don’t just throw them out either.
 There are plenty of things you can do with old climbing shoes!